Out of Area Registration Scheme

 Please note that registering as an OOA patient you may sometimes need a referral to a particular service.
 Sometimes there are restrictions to how and where we can refer you as some referrals are based on your address.
 We are limited when it comes to referrals beyond our local area.
 So there may be times a referral will be rejected simply based on your home address which is out of our control.
 If you are seeking a referral it may be better to join a GP practice closer to home to avoid any possible delays to any treatment (including urgent treatment, such as urgent suspected cancer referrals).

-Any patients that live outside of London, it may be in your best interest to register closer to your home address to receive unrestrictive care, but if you choose to stay registered with us we will be happy to review this on an individual basis.
+Any patients that live outside of London, it be in your best interest to register closer to your home address to receive unrestrictive care, unfortuately, we do not accept patients who live outside of a London Borough address.

 What do I do to register as an Out-of-Area Patient?